vettayruu/Modern_Robotics_Control_IK/README.md

 4. Memo the UUID from the viewer.
 Open the viewer on the browser, press F12, and check "USER_UUID"
 5. Copy the UUID and change USER_UUID in "MQTT_Recv.py"
-6. Run robot controller "MQTT_Robot_Feedback_PD.py" with PD control, ""MQTT_Robot_Feedback_PD_Traj.py" with PD + Trajectory Plan, "MQTT_Robot_Control.py" send control signal directly
+6. Run robot controller "MQTT_Robot_Feedback_PD.py" with PD control, ""MQTT_Robot_Feedback_PD_Traj.py" with PD + Trajectory Plan, "MQTT_Robot_Control.py" send the control signal directly